-A great contribution of Paul in Romans is his explanation of the primacy of the promise and how it is that the promise precedes and overrides the Old Testament law which was always intended to be temporary.
+A great contribution of Paul in Romans is his explanation of the primacy of the promise -- why and how the promise precedes and overrides the Old Testament law which was always intended to be temporary.
 The law does did not negate the promise; the law is part of God's plan to make the promise available to people who could never deserve God's grace.
-God does this by declaring the unrighteous to be righteous.
+God does this by declaring that unrighteous people are righteous.
 This is no flippant or capricious declaration.
 It is based on God's work in the gospel (3:20-31) and the faithful response of those who participate in the faith of Jesus (3:26), those who share the faith of Abraham.

-That God's gift is based on God's promise does not undo the necessity of response--promise produces response.
+That God's gift is based on God's promise does not undo the necessity of response -- promise produces response.
 The promise, delivered before the law and apart from the law, is an exhibition of grace extended to all of Abraham's spiritual descendants, that is, to all who share faith.

 What is God's promise to us?
-How do we participate in God's promise to Abraham?
-Consider the implications of this statement: grace extends a blessing that can never be deserved or earned.
-How does this chapter support this statement?
+In what way do we participate in God's promise to Abraham?
+Consider the implications of the statement: grace extends a blessing that can never be deserved or earned.
+How does this chapter support that statement?
 Why do some Christians try to earn God's grace?
 Why do some think grace implies universalism?
 Why do some believe that grace cannot be received conditionally?
-Try to describe these biblical truths in biblical terms or words.
+Try to describe these biblical truths using biblical terms and words.